WHO ARE THE JESUITS?The members of the Society of Jesus are commonly known as Jesuits.

 AN IGNATIAN YEARThe Ignatian Family is celebrating an IGNATIAN YEAR from 20th May 2021 – 31st July 2022.
 It commemorates the five-hundredth year anniversary of the conversion of St. Ignatius of Loyola.

 Badly injured on 20th May 1521 in the battle of in Pamplona, when both his knees were shattered by a canon ball, Inigo’s convalescence was a long and painful period.
 But it was also a time of grace, which ultimately led to his inner conversion.
 After that, he would strive only for the “Greater Glory of God” (Ad Majórem Dei Glóriam, abbreviated as AMDG), which the Jesuits embrace as their motto and which continues to be the undergirding inspiration of the Jesuit Order.

-JESUITS IN EDUCATIONThe Jesuits are probably best known for their educational institutions, which can be found in almost every country of the world.
-Jesuit schools, colleges and universities are recognized for their academic excellence and all-round formation.
+JESUITS IN EDUCATIONThe Jesuits are probably best known for their educational institutions, which are to be found in almost every country of the world.
+Jesuit schools, colleges and universities are recognized for their academic excellence and the all-round formation their offer their students.

-Jesuit education is characterized by the “Magis” — a word in Latin that means “the more.”
-They encourage their students to never be content with mediocrity, but to strive for excellence and to realize their full potential.
-They motivate their students to become “Women and Men for Others” — willing to work for a more just and humane society.
-They encourage their students to grow in competence, compassion, commitment and conscience.
+Jesuit education is characterized by the “Magis” — a Latin word meaning “more.”
+Students are encouraged to never be satisfied with mediocrity but to strive for more — for excellence — and to realize their fullest potential.
+They are also motivated to become “Women and Men for Others” — willing to work for a more just and humane society.
+They expect their students to grow in competence, compassion, commitment and conscience.

 In India, the Jesuits run 4 universities, 52 colleges, 17 schools of Business Administration, and 220 high schools.
 Several Jesuit educational institutions are ranked among the best in the country.
 This year, for instance, Jesuit institutions took the top three positions in a ranking done by the Education World,a national magazine.

 Jesuit Universities-colleges in India include: